-Next Steps For Education Stakeholders
+Next Steps for Education Stakeholders

 - Read the report.
 Try to make the time to read the whole technical report: it contains a lot of useful context and information.
-If you cannot, read the summary report.
-Both are available on the Education Law Center website: www. edlawcenter.org. - Talk about what you learned.
-Discuss what you read with your friends, family, congregation members, and work colleagues. - Dig deeper.
+It is available on the Education Law Center website: www. edlawcenter.org. - → Talk about what you learned.
+Discuss what you read with your friends, family, congregation members, and work colleagues - Dig deeper.
 Ask why and how.
 If you read about something that pleases or concerns you, learn more about why and how it came to be that way.
 Ask about quality.
-The indicators may tell you that a program or practice exists but not how well it is being implemented. - Look at other sources of information.
+The indicators may tell you that a program or practice exists but not how well it is being implemented. - ✓ Look at other sources of information.
 The Abbott Indicators are comprehensive, but not exhaustive.
 Other sources of information will be needed to get a clear idea of what the schools are doing.
-For example, low-performing schools undergo an external review process called Collaborative Assessment and Planning for Achievement (CAPA).
+For example, low-performing Abbott schools are required to undergo an external review process called Collaborative Assessment and Planning for Achievement (CAPA).
 If your school had a CAPA review, you can read the resulting report. - Look for meeting announcements.
 Look for events and meetings where other people in your community will be discussing this report in particular or school improvement in general.
 You can find out about them on local television stations and in local newspapers.